 SmugMug is one of the most popular platforms for photographers to showcase their work.
 It is not particularly prominent on the social media side of image sharing, but it allows you to share and view other people’s photos.

 A SmugMug account includes a customizable photo website with numerous designs to choose from, as well as inbuilt editing tools for customizing the design templates.

 Unfortunately, this service does not offer free accounts.
 As a result, it is mostly used by photographers who need a place to promote and sell their photos.
 The payment plans depend on the amount of storage and customization options, among other things.

 Free Image Hosting shares similar features as Imgur, without the flashy layout and the practical hyperlink shortener.
 It is suitable for uploading photos individually.
 You can then directly link to them and display them somewhere else on the internet (websites, social networks, forums, etc.).

-Aside from annoying ads, the free plan is great for hosting images and it allows you to easily share photos by providing the HTML code to directly link to each file.
-The photos can stay on the server forever, as long as they do not violate any terms of service.
+Aside from annoying ads, the free plan is great for hosting images, and it allows you to easily share photos by providing the HTML code to link to each file directly.
+The pictures can stay on the server forever, as long as they do not violate any terms of service.